jordaniza/dapp-workstation/README.md

 });

 ```

+**On Ganache**
+Ganache requires the account be added as a parameter in the `--unlock` flag when starting the node.
+Note that this means the node needs to be restarted if you need to add another account.

+In the `utils/addresses.ts` file, there is a list of `WHALES`: accounts on a given blockchain that have large numbers of a particular token.
+If you add an account to this, it will automatically get picked up by the `yarn fork:{chain}` script.

+**Helper Utils**
+Call the `impersonate(account: string)` method when writing scripts.
+This can be found in the `utils/` folder.
+This will check if the network is hardhat or not before calling the impersonate method.
+Useful to avoid having to rewrite scripts between unit testing and forking.
 ### Scripts need to be invoked

 Add this boilerplate so your async scripts actually run when you invoke them: